Ellivers/wt-docs/docs/start.md

 3. Wait a few seconds
 4. Run the command `/function worldtool:technical/load/set_base_blocks`
 5. Done!

+Be aware that only custom dimensions that include the Y-level 0 are compatible.

 ## The Three Tools
 [General Tool](category/general-tool) - Operations that involve an area made up of two corner points.<br></br>